-Agenda Item 5 - Development of a System of Monitoring, Control and Surveillance the necessary corrections through an appropriate process following the conclusion of the MoP.
+Agenda Item 5 - Development of a System of Monitoring, Control and Surveillance

-12. The Compliance Committee noted that there may be a range of editorial discrepancies in the measures and recommended that the MoP task the Executive Secretary to make
+12. The Compliance Committee noted that there may be a range of editorial discrepancies in the measures and recommended that the Meeting of the Parties task the Executive Secretary to make the necessary corrections through an appropriate process following the conclusion of the Meeting of the Parties.